 Bottom Line

-As long as you're traveling regularly, Capital One will provide you with a total of $400 in travel credits and miles each and every year – or much more in year one with a huge welcome bonus.
+As long as you're traveling regularly, the Venture X Card gives you at least $400 worth of travel credits and miles each and every year you keep the card open.
 Considering the card only costs $395 each year, you'll come out $5 ahead on just two benefits the card offers.

-If you grabbed the Venture X card last fall when it first launched, make sure you do the math when making a decision on whether or not to renew it for a second year.
+If you grabbed the Venture X when it first launched and are trying to decide whether or not to renew for another year, make sure you do the math when making a decision.

 Which lounge at MSP qualifies with this card?